rafaelmpsantos/pbi-model-layout/README.md

 ### Power BI–Style Preview Canvas

-The preview renders your model exactly as it will look in Power BI Desktop's Model View:
+The preview renders your model exactly as it will look in Power BI's Model View:

 - **Color-coded containers** - Blue = Fact, Purple = Dimension, Green = Snowflake, Gray = Other
-- **FK fields inside containers** - only relationship fields shown (e.g. `dim_customer_id`), sized to fit
+- **Fields inside containers** - only relationship fields shown (e.g. `dim_customer_id`), sized to fit
 - **L-shaped connector lines** - facts exit the right edge, dims are entered from the top, with distributed attachment points so lines never overlap
 - **Cardinality symbols** - `*` at the fact side, `1` at the dimension side, drawn on top of containers
 - **Legend** - always visible in the top-left corner